10 Questions with ... Shawn Craig

 3. What's the song that you just can't get out of your head right now?

-4. How do you juggle life on the road with wanting to be home?
-How much do you travel, what are the challenges?
+4. How much do you travel, what are the challenges?
+How do you juggle life on the road with wanting to be home?

 5. What's the biggest "God moment" that you've ever experienced, personal or professional?